-As if receiving a diagnosis of lupus is not complicated and scary enough, being diagnosed with something called antiphospholipid (pronounced An-ti-fos-fo-LIP-id) syndrome (APS) can be even more confusing and scary.
+As if receiving a diagnosis of lupus is not complicated and scary enough, being diagnosed with something called antiphospholipid (pronounced An-ti-fos-fo-LIP-id) syndrome (APS) can be even more scary and confusing.
 We hope this blog can shed some light on what antiphospholipid syndrome is, how it relates to systemic lupus erythematosus, as well as how it is diagnosed, treated and managed.

 Simply put, antiphospholipid syndrome (APS) is an autoimmune disorder that is characterized by excessive clotting of blood in the arteries and veins.
 Usually, blood clotting happens naturally as the body’s response to cuts and scrapes, and small breaks in blood vessels.
 In APS, a tendency for excessive clotting can constrict or even block blood flow and end up damaging internal organs.